getnamingo/registry/README.md

 ### Current Status:

+Namingo is nearing its full launch, with the majority of its system components already in place.
+The WHOIS, DAS, EPP and RDAP servers are implemented and are currently undergoing advanced security testing.

-**WHOIS**, **DAS**, and **RDAP servers** are implemented but require further security testing.
-RDAP will soon include additional search capabilities.
-The **EPP server** is ready, subject to security evaluations, with development in progress for fee (RFC8748) and launch phase (RFC8334) extensions. **Automation scripts** for ccTLDs are prepared for testing; gTLD scripts need more enhancement.
-The **control panel**, currently with basic functionalities, is set for completion by the end of 2023.
+Our development focus is now on two key areas: integrating support for the fee extension (RFC8748) and the launch phase extension (RFC8334).
+The control panel, offering basic functionalities at present, is on track for full completion by the end of 2023.

 Feel free to dive into our issues to see where you can help or reach out to us directly to discuss how you can contribute.